Haberdashers' Adams: History

-Adams developed slowly, and did not expand beyond its original building, now known as Big School, until the turn of the last century, when Main School (also known as the S-Block) was built in the 1920s.
+Haberdashers' Adams developed slowly, and did not expand beyond its original building, now known as Big School, until the turn of the last century, when Main School (also known as the S-Block) was built in the 1920s.
 Over the course of the next 90 years Adams' expanded rapidly, acquiring a number of buildings on Lower Bar in Newport for use as boarding houses; this in turn greatly expanded the school's town centre site.
 In the 1960s a new science block, connected to Main School was built, whilst a senior boarding master's house was created on land adjacent to Big School.
-During this period the school also acquired a new gymnasium, which was subsequently converted into a theatre in the mid-2000s.
+During this period the school also built a new gymnasium, which was subsequently converted into a theatre in the mid-2000s.
+It has since been converted into a Sixth Form Common area following the construction of the New music block.

-During the First World War, 362 Old Novaportans (former pupils) served in the Armed Forces of whom 45 died and 77 survived wounded.
+During the First World War, 362 Old Novaportans (former pupils) served in the Armed Forces, of whom 45 died and 77 survived wounded.
 After the War a memorial fund was set up to assist the sons of the deceased, and an appeal raised £1,000.
 A tablet listing those who died was unveiled in the Main School building in 1921.
 In 1948, the Old Boys' Club erected another tablet alongside this to those who died in the Second World War.
 Both memorials are now displayed in the School Library.

 In the modern era, the school's status has been expressed in a number of statutory arrangements.
 In 1950 the school became a voluntary aided school then after a brief spell as a grant-maintained school in the 1980s, Adams again faced threat of closure or conversion to co-educational comprehensive status in the early 1990s; this was avoided by a successful campaign, organised by parents and governors, against the wishes of Shropshire County Council.
-In the late 1990s and 2000s Adams again enjoyed voluntary-aided status; throughout its history the Haberdashers' Company has been key in supporting the school's vision and offering financial support for some of the more ambitious construction projects.
+In the late 1990s and 2000s Haberdashers' Adams again enjoyed voluntary-aided status; throughout its history the Haberdashers' Company has been key in supporting the school's vision and offering financial support for some of the more ambitious construction projects.